The Tale of Fedot the Strelets: Plot

 Fedot, a strelets, serves at Tsar's court as the royal hunter.
-Tsar orders him to provide the game for his dinner with English embassinger.
+Tsar orders him to provide the game for his dinner with English ambassador.
 Fedot was unlucky: he got not a single bird.
-When he tried to shoot at least a dove, it turned into a beautiful maid, Marusya (Mary), which Fedot adopted as his wife.
+When he tried to shoot at least a dove, it turned into a beautiful maid, Marusya (Mary), who Fedot for wife.
 Marusia, possessing magical skills, saves her man from Tsar's punishment: she summons Tit Kuzmich and Frol Fomich (two magical servants being a sort of genie, who could and would perform anything Marusya orders), and they fill Tsar's table with food.

 The Tsar engages in diplomatic negotiations with an English noble, aiming to arrange a marriage with his daughter, the Princess, who lacks the beauty to attract suitors.
 The Princess and her nanny, an elderly and irritable woman, strongly oppose the match and argue against it, particularly with an ambassador they view as greedy and foolish.

 After the dinner, the General, leader of the secret police, arrives to the Tsar.
 He tells his senior about Fedot's new pretty wife, and Tsar begins to plan how to steal Marusya from Fedot.
 He orders General to find a task for Fedot which he would be impossible to complete and it would let Tsar to execute Fedot for incompetency.

 General goes to the forest, where old witch Baba Yaga lives, and asks her advice.
 With her magic, Yaga finds the way.
 Tsar should order Fedot to bring him next day a magic carpet on which the whole Russia could be seen just like on a map.
 Tsar calls Fedot and orders him the carpet, Fedot feels low, but Marusia and her magic servants solve the problem and bring the carpet at morning.